NetserviceLab/threewp_broadcast/readme.txt

 * <strong>Keep Child Attachments</strong> keeps the child post's attachments instead of deleting them when updating a broadcast.
 * <strong>Keep Child Status</strong> keeps the status of post children to private, pending, published, draft, no matter the status of the parent.
 * <strong>Local Links</strong> automatically updates links to local posts on each child blog.
+* <strong>Menus</strong> can copy menus between blogs (update / overwrite), with support for equivalent child posts on the child blogs.
 * <strong>Per Blog Taxonomies</strong> allows individual setting of child post taxonomies.
 * <strong>Permalinks</strong> enables more precise permalink control.
 * <strong>Protect Child Content</strong> prevents overwriting of child post content.